isomerpages/mlaw-corp/_admission-to-the-bar/3a-details-on-applying-for-an-exemption.md

 ---
-layout: leftnav-page-content
-title: Details on Applying for an Exemption
+title: 'Details on Applying for an Exemption'
 permalink: /admission-to-the-bar/details-on-applying-for-an-exemption/
-breadcrumb: Details on Applying for Exemption
+breadcrumb: 'Details on Applying for Exemption'
-collection_name: admission-to-the-bar
-second_nav_title: Applications to the Minister for Law for Exemption
+third_nav_title: 'Applications to the Minister for Law for Exemption'

 ---

 Details on Applying for an Exemption
 ---